brad-redlien/brad-redlien.github.io/projects/metasploit-psexec.md

 #### 2. Suspicious Process Investigation

-Next, I investigated the owning process IDs associated with the two network connections identified above (PID 8072 for port 4444 and PID 8708 for Port 5555) using the `Get-Process` command:
+Next, I investigated the owning process IDs associated with the two network connections identified above (PID 8072 for TCP/4444 and PID 8708 for TCP/5555) using the `Get-Process` command:

 `Get-Process -Id 8072,8708 | Select Id, ProcessName, Path, StartTime`